Encrypt Online

 JWT Decode

 Safety note: Decoding does not verify signatures.
-Avoid pasting production tokens and use JWT Verify for validation.
-All decoding runs locally in your browser.
+Use JWT Verify before trusting a token.
+All decoding stays local in your browser.

-Expect header.payload.signature (JWS) or a 5-part JWE.
+Expect header.payload.signature for JWS or five parts for JWE.
 Decoding updates as you type.

 Decoded output will appear here.